-What it is: Headphones with an open design that allows ambient noise to seep into the ear cups.
+What are open-back headphones?
+Open-back headphones have an open design that allows ambient noise to seep into the ear cups.
 This typically creates a more immersive sound.

-Who should buy it: Critical listeners who want an immersive and accurate representation of their audio.
+Who should buy open-back headphones?
+Critical listeners who want an immersive and accurate representation of their audio.
 However, they usually lack a little bass and can only be used indoors or in isolated environments where leakage is not an issue.

-What it is: Headphones with a closed ear cup design that seals the ear and prevents sound from leaking or seeping into your audio.
+What are closed-back headphones?
+Headphones with a closed ear cup design that seals the ear and prevents sound from leaking or seeping into your audio.

-Who should buy it: Most Listeners who want a versatile set of headphones to use outdoors and indoors.
+Who should buy closed-back headphones?
+Most listeners who want a versatile set of headphones to use outdoors and indoors.
 They also tend to have a deeper bass range and provide enough isolation to use in loud and quiet environments.

 |Open vs Closed Headphones||Correlation||Open||Closed|

 Bass describes the deep and heavy tones in your music.
 It represents the low-end spectrum of frequency response and ranges from 20Hz to 250HZ.

 Results: From our test results, the major difference in frequency response between open and closed headphones is with the bass range.
 Open headphones have a more difficult time producing the extended low-bass (sub-bass) that some closed headphones can achieve.
 This is due to the open design of the ear cups, which doesn't seal the ears within a contained compartment.

 Typically this causes open headphones to have a roll-off in the lower frequencies that make their bass somewhat lacking and less powerful than most closed-back models.
 To fix that, some open models have planar magnetic drivers that have a deeper bass-range, but it still might not be enough for fans of bass-heavy music.